-LANG 1130 is a credit-bearing Cantonese elective course for UST undergraduates of non-Chinese speaking background.
-It will equip students with the Cantonese proficiency and communication competence necessary for living and networking in Hong Kong, thus facilitating their smooth integration into the local community.
+LANG 1133 is a credit-bearing Cantonese elective course for UST undergraduates of Chinese language background.
+It equips students with Cantonese communicative competence necessary for living and net-working in Hong Kong, thus facilitating their smooth integration into the local community.
 The learning activities involve developing students' listening and speaking skills in an attempt to build learners' confidence and fluency in using Cantonese for daily communication.
-Students attend three hours of class and complete up to six hours of out-of-class work, per week.
+Students attend three hours of class and complete up to six hours of out-of-class work per week.
 The course is offered in Fall and Spring semesters.